icholy/ttygif/README.md

+# TTYGIF

-ttygif converts a ttyrec file into gif files.
-It's a stripped down version of ttyplay which calls `import` on every frame.
+> ttygif converts a ttyrec file into gif files.
+> It's a stripped down version of ttyplay which calls `import` on every frame.

 ## Installation: